pereconteur/Vigogne_auto_installer/README.md

 ### Introduction

-Using the script corresponding to your operating system, if the prerequisites are met, you just have to run the script.
-You will answer two questions concerning the weight you wish to use and the version.
+Use the appropriate script for your OS.
+If the prerequisites are met, simply run the script and follow its instructions.
+You'll have the opportunity to choose the weights and type of model you want.
+For more information, please click [here](https://github.com/bofenghuang/vigogne/blob/main/docs/model.md).

-I invite you to read more by clicking [here](https://github.com/bofenghuang/vigogne/blob/main/docs/model.md).
+In the event of a problem, don't hesitate to leave a Issue.
+The community and I will try to rectify the problem as soon as possible!

 ## Before you begin !